Selling online and creating a great customer journey with automated, personalised follow ups for higher customer lifetime value

 Even if your shopping cart doesn’t have this function, you can achieve a similar goal with your connected marketing automation system

 A simple example using Infusionsoft, would be a potential customer opening one of your sales emails, then clicking on the link in the email, going to the product page, but not completing the purchase.
 Infusionsoft can record the click, and wait for the purchase tag.
 If that purchase tag is not applied within one hour, emails are sent out that really tap into the benefits of buying the product or service that you are selling.

-Alternatively, they may not have read the email, but may have seen the Facebook advert that you have running to a segment of your email list.
-If that list is in Infusionsoft, or a similar platform that allows this, you can react when someone visits your product page or order form, and send the email series as a result.
+Alternatively, they may not have read the email.
+But, may have seen the Facebook advert that you have running to a segment of your email list.
+If that list is in Infusionsoft, you can react when someone visits your product page or order form and send the email series as a result.

-There are many models out there for the cart abandon sequence, and naturally we have our own secret sauce for this.
+There are many models out there for the cart abandon sequence.
+Naturally, we have our own secret sauce for this.

 It is bringing in a large chunk of lost sales for most of our customers.
 If you don’t have this in place, talk to us about getting this in your pipeline this week.
 The sooner the better, this could be boosting your sales in the background from day one.